BernLeWal/htl-sew-java/README.md

 the server just echos all incoming messages from the clients.

 ### server.sockets.simpleserver
  * __SimpleDateServer__ is a TCP server that runs on port 9090.
 When a client connects, it sends the client the current date and time, then closes the connection with that client.
 Arguably just about the simplest server you can write.
    (see http://cs.lmu.edu/~ray/notes/javanetexamples/)

 ### server.sockets.telnet
  * __TelnetServer__ is the server of the TelnetServer-Demo The server listens for incoming connections from new clients and delegates the newly created socket for a client to an extra TelnetService thread to be answered.
 Remark: Run an instance of this before starting any clients.
 Login/Password is hardcoded, use "java" and "class".
 ATTENTION: the commands entered will be executed in a command-shell (cmd.exe) on the server!

 ### server.sockets.telnetWithCHAP
  * __TelnetWithCHAPServer__ is the server of the TelnetServerWithCHAP-Demo The server listens for incoming connections from new clients and delegates the newly created socket for a client to an extra TelnetService thread to be answered.
 Run an instance of this before starting any clients.
 For authentication the CHAP (challenge-authentication-protocol) is implemented.
 The users are hard-coded, use java/class or admin/1234.
 ATTENTION: the commands entered will be executed in a command-shell (cmd.exe) on the server!

  * __BruteForcePasswordCrackerCHAPClient__ demonstrates a brute-force password attack implementing CHAP (challenge-authentication-protocol).

+## utils
+ * __CsvUtils__: Helper functions to read CSV files.
+ * __ProcessUtils__: Helper methods to deal with processes.
+ * __HashUtils__: Helper functions to deal with strings and hashes.